I’ve wanted to talk about this for a while, had this topic sitting in my notes for months. I just didn’t think it fit what I usually write about.

 Today, it’s this.

-Earlier this week, a CFI posted a poll in one of the low-time facebook groups, trying to figure out the best way to get a job, using some money he put together.
-He has 895 hours and like many of others, is struggling to find something.
+Earlier this week, a CFI posted a poll in one of the low-time facebook groups, trying to figure out the best way to get a job, using money he put together.
+He has 895 hours and like many others, is struggling to find something.

 Option A: get his commercial multi and build 25 hours.